roman-corgi/corgidrp/README.md

 ### The basics of getting setup
 #### Find a task to work on
 Check out the [Github issues page](https://github.com/roman-corgi/corgidrp/issues) for tasks that need attention.
-Alternatively, contact Jason (@semaphoreP).
+Alternatively, contact Jason (@semaphoreP). _Make sure to tag yourself on the issue and mention in the comments if you start working on it._

 #### Clone the git repository and install